-Although the variables involved in the model appear to be the most important influences on technology diffusion into small businesses there will also be a multiplicity of influences that accelerate or alleviate the rate of diffusion.
-This spectrum of influences on diffusion rates broadens when considering technology transfer among the various different small firms in multi-tiered networks.
-An extension of the hypothetical example of diffusion is the diffusion of technology into small companies through multi-tiered networks.
-In these sociological forces will have an important role to play.
-The rate of adoption of a new technology will be faster if it is compatible with the previous experience and present normative values of small businesses.
+Although the variables involved in the model appear to be the most important influences on technology diffusion into TBFs there will also be a multiplicity of influences that accelerate or alleviate the rate of diffusion.
+This spectrum of influences on diffusion rates broadens when considering technology transfer among the various different TBFs in multi-tiered networks.
+An extension of the hypothetical example of diffusion is the diffusion of technology into TBFs through multi-tiered networks.
+In these TBFs' sociological forces will have an important role to play.
+The rate of adoption of a new technology will be faster if it is compatible with the previous experience and present normative values of TBFs.
 Other influences on the speed of diffusion include the complexity of the new technology and random influences.

 The model illustrates that the successful diffusion of a new technology involves considerably more than technical competence.
-Many complementary factors will be prominent and a small business may be retarded in its acquisition of technology by other small firms who are slow to adopt.
-'Laggards' can have a deleterious effect on the diffusion of technology by other small companies.
-The rapid diffusion of a technology will be facilitated by a willingness of small businesses to make adjustments.
+Many complementary factors will be prominent and a TBF may be retarded in its acquisition of technology by other firms who are slow to adopt.
+'Laggards' can have a deleterious effect on the diffusion of technology by other TBFs.
+The rapid diffusion of a technology will be facilitated by a willingness of TBFs to make adjustments.